 - Take the test just as you would take the final CAT exam – no breaks in between, no loitering around every few minutes, no mobile phone (it should be in some other room just like it would be on the day of the CAT).
 If you make every AIRCAT as absolute dress rehearsal for the final play, you will be that much better prepared to succeed.
 Once you get the final slot of your CAT, try and align your AIRCATs with that, in terms of the time of the day.

-- Once you have completed the AIRCAT, take a break for an hour or so and then solve the entire paper again without any time limit i.e. take 5-6 hours and solve each and every question, DI set, RC passage.
+- Once you have completed the AIRCAT, take a break for a couple of hours and then solve the entire paper again without any time limit i.e. take 5-6 hours and solve each and every question, DI set, RC passage.
 You may do it in parts with taking breaks in between.
 The idea is to figure out any mistakes that you can in terms of questions solved incorrectly, question selection, the approach used, the impact of time pressure.
 Additionally, you are adding that extra power to your CAT preparation by solving high quality questions, many of which you would not have been able to attempt during the actual test.

-3. Take another break before you begin the analysis.
+- Take another break before you begin the analysis.
 It can even be done on the next day.
 Go through the solutions of the questions you got wrong or were not sure of.
-Analyse what you did right and what not.
+Analyse what you did right and what you could have done better.
 Did you choose the right questions?
 Did you miss the doable questions?
-Did you spent too much time on certain questions as a result of which your overall speed was less?
-How could you have got more milk out of this paper in the given time?
+Did you spend too much time on certain questions as a result of which your overall speed was less?
+How could you have ensured a higher speed and a higher accuracy from the test?